Veykril/tlborm/src/syntax-extensions/ast.md

 The first two are [attributes] which annotate items, expressions and statements.
 They can be classified into different kinds, [built-in attributes], [proc-macro attributes] and [derive attributes].
-[macro attributes] and [derive attributes] can be implemented with the second macro system that Rust offers, [procedural macros]. [built-in attributes] on the other hand are attributes implemented by the compiler.
+[proc-macro attributes] and [derive attributes] can be implemented with the second macro system that Rust offers, [procedural macros]. [built-in attributes] on the other hand are attributes implemented by the compiler.